theporpoise/ft_printf/strat.md

 # Printf Assumptions that may impact things (reading from man page):
 The functions vprintf(), vfprintf(), vsprintf(), vsnprintf() are equivalent to the functions printf(), fprintf(), sprintf(), snprintf(), respectively, except that they are called with a va_list instead of a variable number of arguments.
 These functions do not call the va_end macro.
 Because they invoke the va_arg macro, the value of ap is undefined after the call.
 S: stdarg(3).

+Print F Questions:

+Does printf have an escape character, like \??